azad6026/nikpro-source/content/blog/react-context-api-and-how-to-use-it-explained-in-simple-steps-with-examples.md

 <blockquote class="wp-block-quote">
   <p>
     Requires a <a href="https://reactjs.org/docs/render-props.html#using-props-other-than-render">function as a child</a>.
 The function receives the current context value and returns a React node.
-The <code>value</code> argument passed to the function will be equal to the <code>value</code> prop of the closest Provider for this context above in the tree.
-If there is no Provider for this context above, the <code>value</code> argument will be equal to the <code>defaultValue</code> that was passed to <code>createContext()</code>.
+The value argument passed to the function will be equal to the value prop of the closest Provider for this context above in the tree.
+If there is no Provider for this context above, the value argument will be equal to the defaultValue that was passed to createContext().
   </p>
 </blockquote>